Driver Retention Early-Warning System

 Metric

-Driver feedback visibility
+Driver feedback structure

-Product validation
+Product market validation

-Interactive prototype
+AI coded Interactive prototype

-Enabled stakeholders buy-in
+Enabled stakeholders buy-in pilots

 Design Trade-offs

-1. Survey simplicity vs data richness
+1. Survey data richness vs Cognitive load

 1. Early signals vs false positives

-Avoided triggering โ€œriskโ€ from single bad days; used streaks logics, recurrence in qualitative feedback, and weighted indicators to reduce noise and focus attention on sustained patterns.
+Avoided triggering “risk” from single bad days; used streaks logics, recurrence in qualitative feedback, and weighted indicators to reduce noise and focus attention on sustained patterns.

 3. Driver privacy vs operational visibility